TylerFairleigh/COMP359-AB1-Assignment2/readme.md

 # COMP359 - Assignment 2 - Game of Nim
 <p>This project creates the game of Nim inside of the Godot engine.<br>
+To rules are as follows:<br>

+> - You can only choose to remove matches from one pile per turn,
+> - You can remove as many matches as you want, but you cannot remove none,
+> - The winner of the game is whoever made the last move (opposite of misère version).

 The player is pit up against a computer opponent which will choose the optimal solution.<br>
 Finding the Nim-Sum ensures victory so long as you make the nim-sum zero as a result of your move.</p>